-Chihuahuas have quite the reputation for being stubborn little buggers.
-Many owners believe that they do definitely have a mind of their own.
+Chihuahuas have quite the reputation for being stubborn little pooches.
+Many owners believe that they definitely have a mind of their own.
 When it comes to training, this can make things a little bit complicated.

 One of the primary things you need to have to potty train your Chihuahua is patience.
 If you maintain your level of patience by implementing the proper attitude, motivation, and positive reinforcement, you have a trained Chihuahua in no time.